coralproject/talk/INSTALL.md

 - `yarn test` run unit tests
 - `yarn e2e` run end to end tests
 - `yarn build-watch` watch for changes to client files and build static assets
-- `yarn dev-start` watch for changes to server files and reload the server
+- `yarn dev-start` watch for changes to server files and reload the server while also sourcing a `.env` file in your local directory for configuration

 ## Installation From Docker